 This list offers many reasons to save in a tax-free 529.
 Ohio’s 529 college savings plan is a simple way to save for any higher education goal and it’s accepted nationwide.
 There is no fee to open an Ohio 529 Plan and the minimum contribution is only $25.
 The minimum contribution to open a Fifth Third 529 CD, at any term, is $500.

 An investment in an Ohio’s 529 Plan is an investment in a child where every dollar saved today is a dollar that doesn’t have to be borrowed later.
 A 529 account can be used for whatever comes after high school, including four-year universities, community colleges, trade or vocational schools, certificate programs and apprenticeships.
-Learn, plan and start today at CollegeAdvantage.com.
+Learn, plan and start with as little as $25 today at CollegeAdvantage.com.

 This article was originally posted in February 2020 and has been updated to reflect new information for 2022.